-U.S. Armed Forces and The Community Guide
+U.S. Military and The Community Guide

 “Air Force Global Strike Command’s most valuable resource is and will always be our Airmen.
 The health of our Airmen is vitally important to our mission of strategic deterrence and global strike.
 [The Community Preventive Services Task Force] provides data-driven recommendations our commanders can utilize to improve the health and performance of their units.”

 Community Preventive Services Task Force (CPSTF) findings help the United States Armed Forces achieve key health objectives:

 - Readiness healthy, active duty and reserve personnel who can move into action

 - Health and resilience increased quality and years of healthy life for personnel, retirees, and their families

 - Cost reduced healthcare costs

 The United States Armed Forces account for 3.5 million people including active duty personnel, reserve members, and civilian personnel, not including military dependents or retirees (Department of Defense, 2015).
 Their reach extends around the world, both on and off military bases.

 The CPSTF has released two annual reports to Congress that highlight ways CPSTF recommendations can be used to support the readiness and resilience of United States Armed Forces: